Bayswater North

 Employment conditions in Bayswater North remain below the national average according to AreaSearch analysis

 Bayswater North has a skilled workforce with notable representation in the construction sector.
-Its unemployment rate is 4.3%, showing relative stability over the past year.
+Its unemployment rate is 4.3%.

-As of June 2025, 6732 residents are employed, with an unemployment rate of 4.3%.
-This is 0.3% below Greater Melbourne's rate of 4.6%.
-Workforce participation in Bayswater North is 66.9%, slightly higher than Greater Melbourne's 64.1%.
+Over the past year, it has maintained relative employment stability.
+As of June 2025, 6732 residents are employed, with an unemployment rate of 4.3%, which is 0.3% lower than Greater Melbourne's rate of 4.6%.
+Workforce participation in Bayswater North stands at 66.9%, slightly higher than Greater Melbourne's 64.1%.
 The leading employment industries among residents are health care & social assistance, construction, and manufacturing.

-Construction shows strong specialization with an employment share 1.4 times the regional level.
-Conversely, professional & technical services have lower representation at 6.7% compared to the regional average of 10.1%.
-The area has a ratio of 0.8 workers per resident, indicating substantial local employment opportunities.
-Between June 2024 and June 2025, employment in Bayswater North increased by 0.2%, while labour force grew by 0.7%, causing the unemployment rate to rise by 0.5 percentage points.
+Notably, the area has a strong specialization in construction, with an employment share of 1.4 times the regional level.
+Conversely, professional & technical services show lower representation at 6.7% compared to the regional average of 10.1%.
+The ratio of 0.8 workers per resident indicates substantial local employment opportunities.
+Between June 2024 and June 2025, employment in Bayswater North increased by 0.2%, while the labour force grew by 0.7%, leading to a rise in unemployment rate by 0.5 percentage points.
 In comparison, Greater Melbourne recorded employment growth of 3.5% over the same period.
-State-level data from Sep-25 shows Victoria's employment grew by 1.08% year-on-year, adding 39,880 jobs, with an unemployment rate of 4.7%.
-Nationally, employment grew by 0.26%, and the unemployment rate was 4.5%.
-Jobs and Skills Australia's national employment forecasts from May 2025 project a 6.6% increase over five years and 13.7% over ten years.
-Applying these projections to Bayswater North's employment mix suggests local growth of approximately 6.3% over five years and 13.3% over ten years, though these are simple extrapolations for illustrative purposes only.
+Jobs and Skills Australia's national employment forecasts from May 2025 project an increase of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Bayswater North's employment mix suggests local growth of approximately 6.3% over five years and 13.3% over ten years, though these figures are simple extrapolations for illustrative purposes and do not account for localized population projections.

 Frequently Asked Questions - Employment